FAQGURU/FAQGURU/topics/en/java.md

 * https://github.com/snowdream/115-Java-Interview-Questions-and-Answers

 [[↑] Back to top](#Java)
 ### What is the difference between Serial and Throughput Garbage collector?
-(Expert)

 The throughput garbage collector uses a parallel version of the young generation collector and is meant to be used with applications that have medium to large data sets.
 On the other hand, the serial collector is usually adequate for most small applications (those requiring heaps of up to approximately 100MB on modern processors).